glorylaw/flutterwavetask/Readme.md

+## For the hosted link the link is https://goorbank.onrender.com/

 ## Run npm install in your terminal to download all node modules after successful clone of git repository

 ## Run npm start to start the Server